nuuuwan/news_lk3_data/README.md

 *2024-05-23 14:01:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/LPL-Season-5-confirmed-to-proceed-amidst-ownership-transition/108-283255) · `en`

-Innovative Production Group FZE (IPG), the Event Rights Partner of the Lanka Premier League (LPL), has affirmed that despite recent developments with regards to the arrest of a co-owner of the Dambulla franchise, LPL Season 5 will proceed as planned.
+Colombo, May 23 (Daily Mirror) - Innovative Production Group FZE (IPG), the Event Rights Partner of the Lanka Premier League (LPL), has affirmed that despite recent developments with regards to the arrest of a co-owner of the Dambulla franchise, LPL Season 5 will proceed as planned.

 According to IPG's media release, LPL Season 5 will adhere to its original schedule and feature a full roster of matches, showcasing the talents of five teams.
 Despite the changes in ownership within the Dambulla franchise, the team is set to participate under new ownership.